jwarz/data-scientists-tools/cleaning_data_in_r/readme.md

     ## 40531 310 422 0.6204433 0.6746032 0.7774510
     ## 40532 310 423 0.4233716 0.6746032 0.7908497

+Crafty comparisons!
+Choosing a comparator and the columns to compare is highly dataset-dependent, so it’s best to try out different combinations to see which works best on the dataset you’re working with.
+Next, you’ll build on your string comparison skills and learn about record linkage!

 ### Score then select or select then score?

 Record linkage requires a number of steps that can be difficult to keep